Privacy notice

 What we need

-AYM is what’s known as the ‘Data Controller’ of the personal information you provide to us.
+Young Sounds is what's known as the 'Data Controller' of the personal information you provide to us.
 We will usually collect basic personal information about you like your name, postal address, telephone number and email address depending on your relationship with us.
-Sometimes we will collect other information about you such as your date of birth, gender, and other details.
+Sometimes we will collect other information about you such as your date of birth, gender identity, and other details.
 We will be very clear with you that we wish to collect such information, our reason for collecting such information, and we would only do so with your consent.

 Why we need it